zumasys/docs/site/jbase/release-notes/5.8/5.8.1/pn1165/README.md

 next rec
 ```

-The way to find the record key (item id) is by adding the `setting obj` which creates an object of which `key` is one of the properties.
+The way to find the record key (item id) is by adding the `setting obj`, which creates an object of which `key` is one of the properties.

 This is not only ugly, but adding `setting obj` is time consuming and almost trebles the execution time.

-What is needed is a new clause `key xyz` so we store the key in `xyz` like this:
+We have implemented a new clause `key xyz`, so we now store the key in variable `xyz` like this:

 ```
 open "DEMO" to filevar else stop